|A Q & A with Peter Sbarski

-Learn more about serverless architectures in this interview with Peter Sbarski, author of the upcoming book, Modern Serverless Architecture.
+Learn more about serverless architectures in this interview with Peter Sbarski, author of Serverless Architectures on AWS, Second Edition.

 Lynn: You developed acloud.guru using AWS Lambda and a serverless approach.
 Why did you decide to do it that way?